 I've seen the arguments, and – most likely – so have you.
 The talking heads agree you should pay off your mortgage.
 While a fine goal for your retirement, the vast majority of people have no need to pay off a mortgage early.

 Today I'll take up the opposite argument.
 For most of you, don't pay off your mortgage early.
 Let's discuss the reasons.

-Your House Is Not an Investment
+1. Your House Is Not an Investment

 Temporarily, in a period of time roughly from 1990 until 2006, it seemed like houses were an incredible investment.
-That's a period we now know as the “Real Estate Bubble.
+That's a period we now know as a ("The") Real Estate Bubble.

 Also remember, the Case-Shiller doesn't include renovations.
 That's right - the structure depreciates, while your land might appreciate.

 So remember, your house is not an investment: it's shelter.

 Time is one cost of getting money out of real estate.

 Equally important is the lack of liquidity and the onerous transaction fees.
 If you sell your house, you can kiss 5-6% of the price goodbye as fees to an agent.